cocmd/website/docs/get-started.md

 sidebar_position: 2
 title: Getting Started
 ---
-In this section, we will cover the basics of Espanso to quickly get you started.
+In this section, we will cover the basics of Cocmd to quickly get you started.
-Make sure to [install Espanso](/install) before diving into the next sections.
+Make sure to [install Cocmd](/install) before diving into the next sections.

 :::info For legacy users

-If you are coming from a previous Espanso version (≤ 0.7.3), please read the [Migration](../migration/overview) section first.
+If you are coming from a previous Cocmd version (≤ 0.7.3), please read the [Migration](../migration/overview) section first.

 :::

-If you followed the installation correctly, Espanso should be running on your computer.
+If you followed the installation correctly, Cocmd should be running on your computer.
-For macOS and Windows users, you should now see the Espanso icon on the status bar:
+For macOS and Windows users, you should now see the Cocmd icon on the status bar:

-Linux users can check if Espanso is running by opening a Terminal and running:
+Linux users can check if Cocmd is running by opening a Terminal and running:

 ```
-espanso status
+cocmd status
 ```

-At this point, you are ready to use Espanso!
-Open any typing application (like Notepad or TextEdit) and type `:espanso`, you should see `Hi there!` appear.
+At this point, you are ready to use Cocmd!
+Open any typing application (like Notepad or TextEdit) and type `:cocmd`, you should see `Hi there!` appear.
 If you don't see it, please read the troubleshooting section below.

 :::info Troubleshooting

-If you don't see the Espanso icon on macOS or Windows, or if `espanso status` returned `espanso is not running` on Linux, it means Espanso is not currently running on your machine.
+If you don't see the Cocmd icon on macOS or Windows, or if `cocmd status` returned `cocmd is not running` on Linux, it means Cocmd is not currently running on your machine.

-Firstly, try starting Espanso again:
+Firstly, try starting Cocmd again:
-* **For Windows users**: click Espanso from the Start Menu, or click `START_ESPANSO.bat` for Portable mode users.
+* **For Windows users**: click Cocmd from the Start Menu, or click `START_COCMD.bat` for Portable mode users.
-* **For macOS users**: click on the Espanso app again.
+* **For macOS users**: click on the Cocmd app again.
 If you see a security warning, please follow the steps described in the [macOS installation](../install/mac/#problems-you-may-experience) section.
-* **For Linux users**: open a terminal and run `espanso start`
+* **For Linux users**: open a terminal and run `cocmd start`

-If none of these steps worked, please reinstall Espanso and try again.
+If none of these steps worked, please reinstall Cocmd and try again.

 :::

 ## Understanding Matches

-In its most basic form, Espanso detects when you type a **keyword** and **replaces** it while you are typing.
+In its most basic form, Cocmd detects when you type a **keyword** and **replaces** it while you are typing.
 These keywords, known as _triggers_, are defined as simple strings.
 For example, `:date`, `e'`, `signature` and `>>up` are all valid triggers.

-The _rule_ that associates a trigger with the replaced text is called **Match** and is a core concept of Espanso.
+The _rule_ that associates a trigger with the replaced text is called **Match** and is a core concept of Cocmd.
 Matches are very flexible and capable of solving complex tasks.
 You can learn all about matches in their [documentation](../matches/basics) page.

-Espanso ships with very few built-in matches to give you the maximum flexibility, but you can expand its capabilities in two ways: **creating your own custom matches** or **installing packages**.
+Cocmd ships with very few built-in matches to give you the maximum flexibility, but you can expand its capabilities in two ways: **creating your own custom matches** or **installing packages**.
 Both of these options allow you to _include_ all your code snippets in an app-specific configuration: